PatchFix/pumppack/README.md

 Optional:

 - **PostgreSQL** — set `DATABASE_URL` for persistent user/alert storage; without it the app can fall back to JSON storage where implemented.
-- **Chromium** — Puppeteer is a dependency; some scraping paths may need a working browser in your environment.

 ## Quick start